-

 The (perhaps unsatisfactory) conclusion I have reached through looking at the data and comparing this to what clients around the world are telling us is, a little bit of both.

-The global economy is certainly on a surer footing, driven by improvements in key developed markets such as Japan, the EU and the US.
-The IMF forecasts global growth of 3.6% this year, up from 3.0% in 2013; and the WTO recently upgraded its world trade growth projections to 4.7%, up from 2.1% last year.
-Both organisations cite improvements in developed markets for the pick-up in activity as the global economy enjoys its first period of prolonged stability since the financial crisis.
-The IBR reveals that ‘economic uncertainty’ declined as a growth constraint over the past three months.
-Stock markets around the world are booming – the S&P 500 has posted seven record closes this year alone.
+The global economy is on firmer ground, with key developed markets like Japan, the EU, and the US driving growth.
+The IMF forecasts 3.6% global growth this year, up from 3.0% in 2013, and the WTO raised world trade growth projections to 4.7%, from 2.1% last year.
+Both organisations cite improvements in developed markets.
+The IBR shows a decline in ‘economic uncertainty’ as a growth constraint.
+Stock markets are booming, with the S&P 500 posting seven record closes this year alone.

-However, serious challenges to the global economy remain, providing the counterbalance to this argument.
-The recovery from the financial crisis has been very slow by historical standards.
-Unemployment rates in the developed world have been slow to come down, dampening consumer spending and keeping social security transfers elevated.
-The situation in the eurozone has improved but debt levels remain unsustainably high.
-And now many developing economies are struggling as the US unwinds its massive quantitative easing programme, seeing their currencies plunge and inflationary pressures build.
-Add to this the ongoing Ukraine crisis (which erupted after we conducted the IBR interviews) and business confidence levels are surprising.
+Serious challenges to the global economy persist, balancing the optimism around recovery.
+The post-crisis recovery has been slow by historical standards, with high unemployment in developed nations dampening consumer spending and keeping social security transfers elevated.
+In the eurozone, debt levels remain unsustainably high, despite improvements.
+Many developing economies are struggling as the US unwinds its massive quantitative easing programme, leading to currency plunges and inflationary pressures.
+The ongoing Ukraine crisis (which occurred after our IBR interviews) further complicates matters, making current business confidence levels even more surprising.

 Perhaps the clearest indication that we are seeing a certain level of exuberance in the market is that business investment plans have not moved in time with the optimism surge over the past three months.
 Globally, the proportion of business leaders planning to increase spending remains some ten percentage points lower compared with 2007 levels.
 This is important, as Christine Lagarde said recently: global growth prospects depend in large part on businesses and governments increasing investment if the recovery is to become truly sustainable.